“The load will be delivered on Wednesday morning,” Erich said.

-The stones were various hews of browns, beige, purples, and greys that when the sunlight touches the stone, it brought the colors to life.
-The stone had a rough texture with jagged edges that gave the house a sense of pristine.
-She felt the various sizes of stone in the front yard would complement the house’s color, and the brick was like something out of Better Homes and Gardens.
+The stones were various hews of browns, beige, purples, and greys.
+When the sunlight touched the stones, it brought the colors to life.
+The stones had a rough texture with jagged edges that gave the house a pristine sense.
+Claudia felt the assorted sizes of stone in the front yard would complement the house’s color, and the brick was like something out of Better Homes and Gardens.

 And if you make an altar of stone for Me, you shall not build it of cut stones, for if you wield your chisel on it, you will profane it.~Exodus 20:25 NASB

 There are 192 mentions of the word “stone” in the Old Testament.
 One of the most used places references altar building.
-Altars were constructed of “uncut” stones.
-Why such detail in the Bible?
-The word “uncut” in Hebrew, NASB version of the Bible, means Shalem, meaning full, complete, and undamaged.
+Altars were constructed of uncut stones.
+The word uncut in Hebrew is shalem and means full, complete, and undamaged.

-From the Old to the New Testament, God has expressed His love for us, His children.
-He sent His son, Jesus Christ, to the cross, accepting us as we are because His love is unconditional.
-We can add nothing to our Lord and Savior, Jesus Christ’s love.
-He accepts us enough to die to reclaim us, and redeem us from the effects of sin.
+From the Old to the New Testament, God expresses His love for His children.
+He sent His son, Jesus Christ, to the cross to show His unconditional love and pay for our sins.
+We can add nothing.

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him shall not perish but have eternal life.~John 3:16 NASB

-Often we try to add to Christ’s redeeming work, but all He wants us to do is to surrender to Him.
-What a refreshing thought; there is nothing we can do to prove our value.
-We can do nothing to fix ourselves.
-But we can bring the raw stuff of our mistakes, doubts, and disappointments so that He can transform the “uncut” version of ourselves into something extraordinary.
+Often, we try to add to Christ’s redeeming work, but we cannot do anything to prove our value or fix ourselves.
+All we can do is bring the raw stuff of our mistakes, doubts, and disappointments so that He can transform the uncut version of ourselves into something extraordinary.

 Therefore, I urge you, brethren, by the mercies of God to present your bodies a living and holy sacrifice acceptable to God, which is your spiritual service of worship.~Romans 12:1 NASB

-God commanded Moses not to use a tool on the uncut stone altar.
-The tool was not welcome on the altar here because it was considered a pure place of change aided by nothing other than God’s power.
-The credit for our redemption belongs to God through His son Jesus Christ, not by our efforts and maneuvering.
 The altering of stones by human attempts tainted the work of a perfect God.
-Let us allow Him to fix us even when it is uncomfortable to reveal our “uncut” selves, especially when we can only acknowledge through faith, that what He is doing in us is best.
+We must allow Him to fix us, even when it is uncomfortable to reveal our uncut selves, and especially when we can only acknowledge that what He is doing is best.

-Our families will learn as we yield to God’s loving inspection, that He has a good destiny, and that His love for us is unconditional.
-They need to see us demonstrate our trust in the One who brings completeness to our souls, as we come to the altar of redemption.
-When I give God the right to see an “uncut” version of myself, my family benefits.
-So will yours.
-Be who God made you, and be willing for Him to craft you into something better, as only He can do.
+As we yield to God’s loving inspection, our families will learn that He has a good destiny and that His love for us is unconditional.
+They need to see us demonstrate our trust in the One who brings completeness to our souls.
+Be who God made you and allow Him to craft you into something better.

 Do you feel comfortable allowing God to see the uncut version of yourself?
-What is an area you still need to yield?
+What is an area in which you still need to yield?

 Father God, I thank You for your Son Jesus Christ, who redeemed humankind.
-I thank As I yield to your loving inspection, thank You for smoothing my jagged edges and turning them into something beautiful.
+As I yield to Your loving inspection, thank You for smoothing my jagged edges and turning them into something beautiful.
 Help me to surrender any areas where I am slow to accept Your will.

 Genre: Anecdotal story; Fiction.
 Body; Non-fiction